codingblocks/qit.cloud/README.md

 ### Elasticsearch switch over TODO

+- Dockerize the SearchIndexer
-- Cypress
+- Fix Cypress
 - Make local dev easier by "npm run" so you can edit the files in docker
-- Dockerize the SearchIndexer
 - Change the getting started directions to just be "docker-compose up -d"
 - Get the production updates squared away